Stable Set Polytopes with High Lift-and-Project Ranks for the Lov\'asz-Schrijver SDP Operator: Chv a tal--Gomory rank of

 is valid for $\CG^{d-1}(H_k)$.
 Now observe that the left hand side of~\eqref{propCGUBeq3} is simply $\sum_{i \in B_{j,j'}} x_{i}$.
 On the other hand, the right hand side simplifies to $k - 2 + \frac{k}{2^{d-1}+1}$.
 Since $k = 2^d+1, 1 < \frac{k}{2^{d-1}+1} < 2$, and so the floor of the right hand side of~\eqref{propCGUBeq3} is $k-1$.
 This shows that the inequality $\sum_{i \in B_{j,j'}} x_{i} \leq k-1$ has $\CG$-rank at most $d$. \end{proof}

 Thus, we conclude that the facet~\eqref{lem61eq0} has $\LS_+$-rank $\Theta(|V(H_k)|)$ and $\CG$-rank $\Theta(\log(|V(H_k)|))$.
-We remark that the two results are incomparable in terms of computational complexity since it is generally $\mathcal{NP}$-hard to optimize over $\CG^k(P)$ even for $k = O(1)$.
+We remark that the two results are incomparable in terms of computational complexity since it is generally $\mathcal{NP}$-hard to optimize over $\CG^p(P)$ even for $p = O(1)$.
 These rank bounds for $H_k$ also provides an interesting contrast with the aforementioned example involving line graphs of odd cliques from~\cite{StephenT99}, which have $\LS_+$-rank $\Theta(\sqrt{|V(G)|})$ and $\CG$-rank $\Theta(\log(|V(G)|))$.
 In the context of the matching problem, odd cliques have $\CG$-rank one with respect to the fractional matching polytope.
+This last claim follows from an observation of Chv\'{a}tal~\cite[pp. 309-310]{Chvatal73}.